 If we're going to throw some science into this (and, yes, we are), then we can see how consumption of sweets directly affects us.
 In short, we have receptors that send signals to our brain when sugary foods are consumed.
 These signals tell the body that the sugary food was enjoyable and that it would like some more!
 For this reason, it's extremely important that we try to balance our diet as much as possible.
 A sweet treat every now and then is great but try not to indulge too often!

 Jewel's Random TidBits - Try baking your sweets at home when you can!
 You'll cut back on a lot of preservatives and added sugars compared to buying your goodies at a store or cafe.
 You can cut back even more when you bake from scratch as opposed to pre-packaged mixes! ![]() Surprise! :) I'm starting my blog series off on the topic of computer science.
 I'm thankful for my mobile computing course.
 It's nice to be in a class where my classmates don't rush out of the room as soon as we are dismissed or worse, pack-up and prepare to leave the room before the professor ends the class.
 When I planned my initial Fall 2014 schedule back in April, I was so proud and happy that I had managed to avoid scheduling a class on Tuesday/Thursdays.
 However, when UT's add/drop session opened up and I saw that Elements of Mobile Computing was offered this semester, I knew it was an opportunity I could not pass up.
 I'm so happy that I registered for this class!
 In addition to gaining a broad overview of the mobile application development process, I've gained a much deeper appreciation of the people that surround me at UT.
 Taking courses in the Elements of Computing program has enabled me to meet great professors, such Dr. Dickerson and Dr. Downing, and meet great students across a wide variety of majors.
 So that's it for day one, I'm thankful for my mobile computing course. (: Jewel's Random TidBits - Regardless of what industry you plan to build your career in, programming skills will serve you well.
-If you have access to an opportunity similar to UT's Elements of Computing program, go for it!
-So I had an idea this morning.
-There are ten days until Thanksgiving and I'm going to blog each day about something I'm thankful for.
-A list of ten doesn't even scratch the surface of the many blessings I have but I'm excited to share some with you!
-While the first three or four are immediately apparent, it's going to be a good exercise to think about the not-so-apparent blessings.
-I encourage you to join me!
+If you have access to an opportunity similar to UT's Elements of Computing program, go for it! |

 All